3-bits/moodle-theme_joomdlebs/README.md

 #Joomdlebs theme#
-Joomdlebs is a theme for moodle 2.6, or newer, and based in the Bootstrap theme created by Bas Brands.
+Joomdlebs is a theme for moodle 2.8 or newer, and based in Bootstrapbase theme.

 ##Theme Credits##
 Fernando Acedo - 3-bits.com